R4All/R4All_website/draft_material/2019-03-14-some-useful-r-help-tutorial-reference-websites.md

 * [Excel is obsolete](https://appsilon.com/excel-is-obsolete-here-are-the-top-2-alternatives-from-r-and-python/).
 Use R (and Python) instead.

+* We haven't got or read this, but will let you know if we do!
+[Principles of Strategic Data Science](https://leanpub.com/strategic_data_science)

 * Warning: a hideously intrusive website...
 [Forbes, You Can Reduce Business Risk By Phasing Out Spreadsheets For Business.](https://www.forbes.com/sites/metabrown/2017/10/30/you-can-reduce-business-risk-by-phasing-out-spreadsheets-for-business/#6d944dc847a0)